Executive Director – Sandy Bumpus

 Lisa is a married mother of four.
 She spent the last 8 years advocating for her son’s special needs in different systems and in the community.
 She believes in advocating for families to ensure their voice is heard and valued.
 Lisa has years of experience in different child serving systems such as DHS and Juvenile Justice.
 As someone in recovery, she uses her own lived life experience to empower other families to be heard and valued in a way that is individualized and meaningful.

-Regional Director – Washington County – Carrie Leavitt
+Regional Director – Washington & Multnomah County – Carrie Leavitt

 Carrie came to this work through her journey of raising a child with developmental and mental health needs.
 She began her work with OFSN in 2008.
 In her early years of navigating and advocating for her child, she thought she was alone out there and then discovered the community of OFSN.
 Carrie’s background is in psychology and professional program management.